fabilab/cell_atlas_approximations_disease_API/docs/source/js/index.rst

 **Returns**:

-A promise that resolves to an object containing the dot plot data.
+A promise that resolves to a list (array) of objects, where each object represents the average expression and fraction detected for the queried genes in a specific cell type, tissue, and disease condition, with each gene’s data as a nested object containing the feature name, fraction, and average expression.